keenanwoodall/asterboids/README.md

 ### Summary

 I had quite a positive experience learning the basics of Odin and am looking forward to using it for more projects in the future.
-Odin provides a butter-smooth entry into low-level programming and I appreciate the lessons its design taught me about writing simpler code.
+Odin provides a buttery-smooth entry into low-level programming and I appreciate the lessons its design taught me about writing simpler code.
 I think there's some good bones here for a proper game so I may continue hacking on it in the future, but for now I've got other projects I need to get back to :)